7 Best Leather Hiking Boots in 2024

 What makes it the best?

 We cut open and hiked with leather boots and discovered KEEN Pyrenees offers the best wide toebox.
 With its premium nubuck leather and mighty build, this pair offers exceptional stability and protection.
-On top of that, we find it immensely cozy for all-day wear, especially in colder seasons.
+On top of that, we find it immensely cosy for all-day wear, especially in colder seasons.

 Pyrenees doesn’t hinder our toe splay in any way.
 The toebox is a generous 108.0 mm and doesn't taper around the big toe area.
 It's a whopping 83.5 mm!
 We have lots of room to find our footing with every stride.
 Our hikes feel stable thanks to the stiff shank in the midfoot and the firm foothold that prevents awkward missteps.